 Emeline Hanson Ad.
 Dip.
-PC Acc.
+PC .
 (Psychotherapeutic Counsellor)

-Children usually find it difficult to identify their negative feelings or to articulately express themselves in words, and therefore negative emotions can build up and manifest in disruptive or reclusive behaviours.
-With this in mind, younger clients are offered therapy through art and creative play, to help them convey how they are feeling.
+Children often find it difficult to clearly identify how they are feeling and why, or to articulately express themselves in words, and therefore negative emotions can build up and manifest in disruptive or reclusive behaviours that follow them throughout their school days and act as a barrier to learning.

 Training, qualifications & experience

-I hold an advanced qualification in Integrative Psychotherapeutic Counselling.
+I am qualified to degree level, and hold an advanced qualification in Integrative Psychotherapeutic Counselling.

-I am also qualified to level 3 in Emotional Freedom Technique, a.k.a. tapping.
+I am also qualified to level 3 in Emotional Freedom Technique

-I possess a current DBS check certificate, which supports my eligibility to work safely with young people and vulnerable adults.
+I possess a current DBS check certificate, which supports my eligibility to work safely with young people.

 Accredited register membership